🍂

 bLack-tulip

 Lactulose is commonly used to treat hyperammonemia.
 Lactulose is metabolized in the colon by bacterial flora into short-chain fatty acids, working to increase the concentration of hydrogen in the gut.
-This favors the formation of NH4, which is nonabsorbable, rather than NH3.
+This process favors the formation of NH4, which is nonabsorbable, rather than NH3.
 Through this mechanism, lactulose helps prevent the absorption of nitrogenous substances in the body.
 Rifaximin is another medication that can be used to treat hepatic encephalopathy.

 Phenylbutyrate